nktnet1/sync-request-curl/ROADMAP.md

 stream/callback APIs that do not map cleanly to a synchronous buffered interface.

+For HEAD specifically, request content is allowed as an intentional extension even though RFC 9110 gives it no generally defined semantics.
+The native transport must still preserve HEAD response semantics: payload bytes are sent, but the transfer completes after the final response headers and exposes an empty response body.
+This avoids libcurl's `CURLOPT_NOBODY` suppressing request content or its body-capable request mode waiting for response bytes that a HEAD server does not send.

 ## TypeDoc

 Keep `README.md` at the pre-v5 develop version until the public API and